 Each subsection may include a number of lesson "pages" for the various topics within the subsection.
 These are usually shown in a third-level navigational menu on the left side of the page.
 For example, there are 13 lesson pages in "Start Here."
 You are currently on the "Introduction" page, which is highlighted in the navigational menu on the left.
 This menu is repeated on all the pages of this subsection with your current page highlighted in the menu.
 The lesson pages are usually meant to be followed one after the other.
 However, you can click on any of the links in the left-side navigational bar to go directly to any of the lesson pages shown there.

-At the top and bottom of each page in the Lessons section is a button that will take you to the next page in the current lesson subsection as well as a button that takes you back to the previous lesson.
+At the top and bottom of each page in the Lessons section is a button that will take you to the next lesson in the current subsection as well as a button that takes you back to the previous lesson.

-At the very bottom of each page of the site are links similar to the top-level links at the top of each page.
-These take you directly to any of the major sections in the site.
+At the very bottom of each page are links similar to the top-level links at the top of each page.
+These take you directly to any of the eight major sections in the site or back to the Home page.

 On some pages you may see "ads" for one product or another.
 Often, such as on the next lesson on "Accessories," these may be links to products that are mentioned in the lesson text.
 These are only meant to help you get started on an internet search and may not represent the best price or the best product for you.